pratiknikam9096/nikampratik9096/README.md

 ## 🚀 About Me
 🎓 Final-year Engineering Student at **D.Y.
 Patil Institute of Management and Research, Pune**
-💻 Full Stack Developer | ⚔️ Competitive Programmer | 💡 Tech Explorer
+💻 Full Stack Developer | ⚔️ Competitive Programmer | 💡 Tech Explorer.

 I thrive on solving real-world problems with code and building scalable, efficient applications.